syntaxsurge/sentinelx-somnia/docs/youtube-demo-script.md

 2. Highlight KPI cards, Monitors table, Daily brief, Action queue.
 3. Click **Run policy evaluation**.
    - Show toast + updated Daily brief (new incident with severity badge).
-4. **Voiceover**: “On the dashboard I click **Run policy evaluation** to fire the indexer; it hits `/api/indexer/run`, evaluates SafeOracleRouter across feeds, and logs telemetry + incidents into Convex.”
+4. **Voiceover**: “On the dashboard I click **Run policy evaluation** to fire the indexer; it hits `/api/indexer/run`, evaluates SafeOracleRouter across feeds, and logs telemetry + incidents into Convex.
+Oracles update on deviation + heartbeat, so drift and staleness are expected—this makes that model actionable.”

+## 2.5) Why not just an oracle?
+(1:05 – 1:15)

+- **Visual**: Quick “evidence” list overlay.
+- **Voiceover**: “Oracles are necessary but not sufficient.
+The deviation + heartbeat model means prices can be valid yet stale; DIA on Somnia documents ~0.5% deviation and 120s refresh.
+Manipulation and MEV pressure exist—so serious protocols use circuit breakers and guardians.”

 ## 3) Register a monitor — Configuration (1:05 – 1:35)

 1. Go to `/monitors/new`.
 2. Use **Seed demo values**, tweak if desired (name, contract, deviation BPS, heartbeat seconds).
 3. Submit and show the new row on `/monitors` with “Last evaluation” timestamp.
-4. **Voiceover**: “In the new monitor wizard I click **Seed demo values**, adjust the form, then submit so the registry picks up the guardable with canonical GuardianHub and SafeOracleRouter defaults; you only set your policy window while chain configuration stays read-only.”
+4. **Voiceover**: “In the new monitor wizard I click **Seed demo values**, adjust the form, then submit so the registry picks up the guardable with canonical GuardianHub and SafeOracleRouter defaults; you only set your policy window while chain configuration stays read-only.
+Somnia-first defaults ship pre-filled.”

 ## 4) Simulate incident — Trigger (1:35 – 1:55)